 The Christmas pudding recipe is hundreds of years old and over the years many traditions have been picked up including special ways of mixing and adding secret ingredients.
 Here’s what they all mean…

 Mixing: When making the cake it is traditional for every member of the family, especially children, to give the mixture a stir, and make a wish while doing so.
 You are also supposed to stir the mixture from East to West to honour the journey made by the Wise Men.

 The ingredients: Christmas pudding is traditionally made with 13 ingredients to symbolise Jesus and the 12 Apostles.
 The ingredients are: sultanas, raisins, demerara sugar, currants, glacé cherries, stout, breadcrumbs, sherry, suet, almonds, orange and lemon peel, cognac and mixed spices.

 Coins: It is still common for people to include small silver coins (traditionally a sixpence) in the pudding mixture.
 Whoever gets the serving with the coin in the middle gets to keep it and it is believed to bring them wealth in the coming year.
 This same practice is done with a tiny wishbone (to bring good luck), a silver thimble (for thrift), or an anchor (to symbolise safe harbour).

-If you are putting any coins or trinkets into your pudding, make sure they are sterilised and that those eating are aware there may be something in their pudding.
+But if you are putting any coins or trinkets into your pudding, make sure they are sterilised and and definitely ensure that those eating are aware there may be something in their pudding.
 You can wrap them in small pieces of tin foil to make them more visible.

 Where does Christmas pudding come from?